abea/abea.github.io/about.md

 I've always appreciated the power of the web, but [took a roundabout way to becoming a developer]({{ site.meta.linkedin }}).
 I've been an academic nerd in grad school, studying digital communications.
 After that I was a digital advocacy nerd, supporting a couple of great climate change and environmental organizations.
 Finally, I started focusing in on being a web development nerd, as a technical project manager then developer.

 I'm constantly on the hunt to learn new things.
-Some of my favorite sources are [Shop Talk Show](http://shoptalkshow.com/), [Javascript Weekly](https://javascriptweekly.com/), [Responsive Design Weekly](https://responsivedesign.is/), [Toolsday](https://spec.fm/podcasts/toolsday), and of course [tweeters](https://twitter.com/alexbea/lists/web-development).
+Some of my favorite sources are [Javascript Weekly](https://javascriptweekly.com/), [Dev.to](https://dev.to/), [Responsive Design Weekly](https://responsivedesign.is/), and of course tweeters.

 ## Speaking